-I hereby certify that the contents found herein are true and correct in content and policy.
-Authorized Official Student Name (Printed) Title of Official Date Student Signature Date
+I hereby certify that the true and correct in control contents found herein are ent and policy.

+Authori zed Official Stude nt Name (Printed)

+Title of Date Student Date

 STUDENT RULES AND CODE OF CONDUCT

 ATTENDANCE POLICY

 Until the next scheduled evaluation: For a student to be making satisfactory academic progress as of the course midpoint, the student must meet 67% in attendance and 70% academic requirements on at least one evaluation by midpoint in the course.
 Regardless of the average level of attendance, students who have more than 10 school days (14 calendar days) of consecutive absences without communication to the School Director/Designee will be dismissed on the 11th consecutive school day as an unofficial withdraw.